The Heroshe Story

 You're Worth More Than A Corporate Job

 A corporate career seems unimaginable for me now.
 I wanted a corporate job so much I never asked why.
 If you find yourself chasing a corporate career, ask yourself why.
-Our environment and educational system tells us there's only one option.
+Our environment and the educational system tell us there's only one option.

 You have a purpose within you greater than you can imagine.
 Don’t let anyone place limitations on what you can achieve.
 In all my years of applying for jobs, I let other people tell me “no” when I should have said “yes” to myself.